DIY Butcher Block & Wood Countertop Reviews

 Jill’s tips: If you are doing this on an island with a sink, start at the sink area first.
 The sink was the last section we did and there wasn’t enough wood to support it the first time, so we had to go back and redo the pattern in that area to give the sink support.

 Andrea made her own butcherblock countertops for her kitchen four years ago, using reclaimed wood, salad bowl finish, and plenty of hard work!
 She shared the tutorial with us here as well.
-And her country style kitchen is gorgeous — see more here.
+And her country style kitchen is gorgeous — see more here at Keeping It Cozy.

 “After using our butcher block countertops for the past four years, I can’t imagine having another type of countertop material.
 Our countertops have only become better with age.
 The regular use and cleaning has left them darker in appearance and extremely smooth.
 The best part about butcher block countertops is that if you ever have a ding or a burn mark, you can so easily sand it out and reapply a sealer.”